 Dora is a decidedly white-collar village, with fully 85.71% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Dora is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Dora who work in teaching (42.86%), management occupations (20.00%), and sales jobs (14.29%).

-Because of many things, Dora is a great place for families with children to consider.
-First of all, many other families with children live here, making Dora a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Dora has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Dora is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Dora’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small village, Dora does not have a public transit system used by locals to get to and from work.